 - 1 lemon thinly sliced

-- Trim chicken of extra fat, sprinkle generously with salt and pepper and dredge in flour, set aside.
+Trim chicken of extra fat, sprinkle generously with salt and pepper and dredge in your choice of flour, set aside.

-- Put butter, ghee, coconut oil or olive oil in Multicooker and set to brown/sauté at 400 degrees (or place in pan on medium high heat)
+Put butter, ghee, coconut oil or olive oil in Multicooker and set to brown/sauté at 400 degrees (or place in a cast iron pan on medium high heat)

 I felt like fairies came in and cooked for me while I went about my busy day!
 I hope you will try using your slow cooker this summer.
 It really does make life easier and more tasty!